-Schedule F Durable Assets.
+• Schedule F Durable Assets.

-Although each disclosure report has a different name depending on when it is due and what period it covers (e.g., Supplemental Report, 1st Preliminary Primary Report, 2nd Preliminary Primary Report, Final Primary Report, Preliminary General Report, Final Election Period Report), they all require you to complete the schedules mentioned above for any activity pertaining to that schedule.
+Although each disclosure report has a different name depending on when it is due and what period it covers (e.g., Supplemental Report, 1st Preliminary Primary Report, 2nd Preliminary Primary Report, Final Primary Report, Preliminary General Report, Final Election Period Report), they all require you to complete the schedules mentioned above if you have activity pertaining to that schedule.
 As you file each report, the closing cash on hand for the current reporting period will "carry over" as the beginning cash on hand for the next reporting period.
-Until you terminate your registration with the Commission (see
+Until you terminate your registration with the Commission (see Part XI), a disclosure report must be timely filed even if you have no contributions and no expenditures.